Yep, you read that right, 30 Days of Sex Talks. Whoa, friend. Don’t break out into a cold sweat and freak out.

 My husband and I decided when our babies were tiny that we wanted to be open and honest with our kids about that intimidating topic of sexual intimacy.
 We wanted to be the source our kids got their information from, and we wanted them to always feel safe bringing us their questions.
 When the kids were little, it was easy to talk about their simple little thoughts, but as they have gotten older things have gotten a little more tricky.
 We are parenting in a digital/technology-filled world and that can either help or hinder us in building a strong foundation of knowledge.

 A few months ago, my son was playing a game called Roblox on the computer.
-I didn’t know much about it, but knew that a ton of other boys played it and figured it was fine.
-When dinner was ready I called my son in to eat and he left the game site open on the computer, thinking he would be right back to playing after dishes were done.
-After dinner he got busy with a school project and forgot to close out of the game, so there it sat open on our computer all night long.
+I didn’t know much about it but knew that a ton of other boys played it and figured it was fine.
+When dinner was ready I called my son in to eat and he left the game site open on the computer, thinking he would be right back to play after dishes were done.
+After dinner, he got busy with a school project and forgot to close out of the game, so there it sat open on our computer all night long.

 The next morning at about 4am, I woke up with the distinct prompting to go and check the computer.

 As I came down the stairs, my home felt dark and a sick feeling settled in the pit of my stomach.
 I entered the office and pulled the computer from sleep mode.
 There on the screen was pornographic image upon pornographic image, each more disgusting than the last.
 I went into maternal panic mode.
 What had happened?
 As I closed out pop-ups galore I found the only website that was actually open was to my son’s game, then I called and woke up my programmer brother who was able to determine that the filth that now infested my computer had come through the open browser from inside the free gaming site.
 My brother and I then began the task of clearing and cleaning my computer.